Skip to content

 MicroShift requires a pull secret to access its container registry.

-You can generate a pull secret here and download it to your development machine.
+You can generate a pull secret here and copy in your clipboard.

 Install MicroShift